Before getting into the necessary preparations just prior to the annual meeting, it is important to briefly cover some fundamentals.

 The location and the type of meeting you decide to hold will depend on your company, the matters to be voted on, investor expectations and company resources.
 As noted previously, many smaller companies may hold in-person meetings in a company conference room or at their outside counsel’s office.
 The meeting may last only as long as it takes for the chair to read the script and comply with legal requirements.
 Such meetings can be completely uneventful, and shareholders rarely attend.

 These same companies may decide to conduct a virtual shareholder meeting, in which the logistics will include knowing where the chair, the corporate secretary, the director of investor relations and any technical support will be located.
 They may all be together with access to the virtual meeting site or remote but still be able to monitor attendance and respond to any shareholder questions.
 Anyone with a speaking role should have access to a phone line — preferably a landline.
-Others, such as other board members, the inspector of election and outside auditors, may all be attending remotely.
+Others, such as other board members, the Inspector of Election and outside auditors may all be attending remotely.
 If an in-person board meeting follows the annual meeting, board members may be physically present for the virtual meeting.
 Just as with in-person meetings, a process for responding to shareholder questions and comments must be built into the meeting at appropriate times.

 As companies start to mature, some of their shareholders will attend an in-person annual meeting — primarily to meet the management and board and hear firsthand about the company.
-In other situations, the same handful of dedicated shareholders who may have bought their stock in the IPO, will attend year after year just to show their support for the company.
+In other situations, the same handful of dedicated shareholders who may have bought their stock in an IPO, will attend year after year just to show their support for the company.
 At some point, the company may decide to move the in-person meeting to an auditorium or hotel facility to accommodate the growing numbers of shareholders coming to their meetings.
-Some smaller companies prefer using a hotel meeting room and facilities because there are more resources available to support them, and it is more convenient than using company facilities.
+Some smaller companies prefer using a hotel meeting room and its facilities because there are more resources available to support them, and it is more convenient than using company facilities.

 The type and location of the meeting help determine some of the logistical considerations.
 For example, if the meeting will be on company premises, company resources will be used for the most part, although additional security or parking attendants may be hired.
 If the meeting will be held at a hotel or auditorium, you will need to determine what resources are available from the location, what your needs are and then arrange for them.
 If you hold a hybrid meeting, the location must have reliable high-speed internet access and adequate technical support.
 These logistics have to be scaled to your company and your meeting.

 It is important to plan for the security and safety of attendees at in-person annual meetings, as well as the corporate officers and directors who will be there.
-Security can range from adding traffic control and setting aside parking for shareholders to inspecting bags of attendees or to having an onsite police presence at your meeting.
+Security can range from adding traffic control and setting aside parking for shareholders to inspecting bags of attendees or having an onsite police presence at your meeting.

 Security is a sensitive topic.
 Be sure to inform shareholders in the proxy statement of any screenings, and let them know if they will be asked to surrender electronic devices or other personal possessions.